Jascha Spivakovsky: Early life

-Mayer-Mahr now determined that Spivakovsky was now ready to debut as a professional and selected Leipzig as the location, due to its reputation for the toughest critics in Europe.
+Mayer-Mahr determined that Spivakovsky was now ready to debut as a professional and selected Leipzig as the location for this debut, due to its reputation for having the toughest critics in Europe.
 Spivakovsky astounded these critics and was hailed as "The New Anton Rubinstein."
-The Leipziger Zeitung reported: "With his verve he reminds one of Anton Rubinstein, and with his pithiness of expression of Bulow.
-He then proceeded to tour Europe and performed with leading conductors including Willem Mengelberg.
-The Berliner Lokal-Anzeiger predicted: "Jascha Spiwakowsky is called to great things," the Hamburger Correspondent declared: "The strongest talent I have encountered in the past decade" and the Breslauer Morgen-Zeitung wondered: "Who will explain this wonder-genius?"
-He also played for the royal families of Germany, Romania, Denmark, Bulgaria, Serbia and Montenegro and performed a recital in Odessa during a fearsome blizzard.
-Years later Vladimir Horowitz recounted how this recital inspired him: "Back in Russia when I was four years old, my mother dragged me through snowdrifts twenty feet deep to hear an outstanding prodigy.
-You were that prodigy."
-By age fifteen Spivakovsky was renowned as one of the top young pianists in Europe, with an uncommonly deep appreciation of the Romantics.
+He then proceeded to tour Europe and performed with leading conductors, including Willem Mengelberg.
+He also played for the royal families of Germany, Romania, Denmark, Bulgaria, Serbia and Montenegro, and performed a recital in Odessa during a fearsome blizzard.
+By age fifteen, Spivakovsky was renowned as one of the top young pianists in Europe, with a deep appreciation of the Romantics.

-In 1913 he made his London debut at Bechstein Hall and was pronounced "King of the Keyboard" and "reminiscent of Paderewski and Carreno."
-His fame spread to the farthest reaches of the British Empire, New Zealand's The Horowhenua Daily Chronicle reporting: "A new pianist has been discovered.
-His name is Jascha Spiwakowski and he comes from the same district in Russia as Mischa Elman.
-He is only 17 years old, but has played in London and been acclaimed as a prodigy whose temperament and technical accomplishments are reminiscent of Carreño and Paderewski."
+In 1913, he made his London debut at Bechstein Hall and was pronounced "King of the Keyboard" and "reminiscent of Paderewski and Carreño."
 He was engaged to return to London for concerts at the Queen's Hall and the Royal Albert Hall and a royal performance for Queen Alexandra, but his career froze when World War I broke out and he was imprisoned as a Russian enemy alien in Ruhleben internment camp.
-All the Klindworth-Scharwenka Professors petitioned for his release and eventually he was paroled on the orders of Kaiser Wilhelm II.
+All the Klindworth-Scharwenka professors petitioned for his release, and eventually he was paroled on the orders of Kaiser Wilhelm II.
 He remained under strict military supervision but was allowed to resume performing towards the end of the war.